mohsinkhn/EasyLearn/README.md

     * Ratio features selection and recommendation

  3. **model_selection_ensemble**:
+    Some examples of modules in this category are:
     * Select GBM, Linear model and a MLP and perform bayesian hyper-parameter tuning
     * Train meta-stacker on out of fold results of different models